a-tk/a-tk.github.io/docs/_posts/2023-03-11-logan-apron-replacement.markdown

 The apron was purchased from eBay.
 It seems that there are still (as of 2022) quite a few sellers that are parting out Logan lathes.
 I purchased an apron that looked okay where it counted (worm gear threads were okay, no mechanical damage visible).
-However, the apron was extremely dirty and packed with chips and dried oil and multiple coats of paint.
+However, the apron was filthy and packed with chips and dried oil and multiple coats of paint.

 ![lathe](/assets/apron-conversion/apron-1.jpg)